-- 3.3.2 The employer shall assess the workplace to determine if hazards are present or are likely to be present as well as what type of PPE is required.
-The employer shall complete a personal protective equipment hazard assessment certification. - 3.3.3 Employers shall train their employees in the proper use, inspection, care, fit, maintenance, and replacement of PPE, including personal fall-protection systems. - 3.3.4 Workers engaged in arboricultural operations shall wear head protection (helmet) that conforms to ANSI Z89.1.
-Class E helmets shall be worn when working in proximity to electrical conductors, in accordance with ANSI Z89.1. - 3.3.5 The employer shall provide employees protection against the effects of noise exposure when sound levels exceed an 8-hour, time-weighted average (TWA) of 85 decibels (dB).
-Hearing protection provided by the employer shall be worn when it is not practical to decrease or isolate noise levels that exceed acceptable standards. - 3.3.6 Arborists engaged in arboricultural operations shall wear eye protection that conforms to ANSI Z87.1. - 3.3.7 Clothing and footwear appropriate to the known work site hazards shall be approved by the employer and worn by the employee. - 3.3.8 Cut-resistant leg protection that meets or exceeds ASTM F1414 and ASTM F1897 shall be worn while operating a chain saw during ground operations.
-Cut-resistant leg protection shall be maintained in accordance with manufacturers' recommendations. - 3.3.9 Face protection shall conform to applicable federal regulations and ANSI Z87.1. - 3.3.10 Respiratory protection shall conform to applicable federal regulations and ANSI Z88.2.
+- 3.3.2 The employer shall assess the worksiteworkplace to determine if hazards are present or are likely to be present and as well as what type of PPE is required.
+The employer shall complete a personal protective equipment is required. hazard assessment certification. - 3.3.3 TrainingEmployers shall be provided ontrain their employees in the proper use, inspection, use, care, fit, maintenance, fit, and replacement of PPE, including personal protective equipmentfall-protection systems. - 3.3.4 Workers engaged in arboricultural operations shall wear head protection (helmet) that conforms to ANSI Z89.1.
+Class E helmets shall be worn when working in proximity to electrical conductors, in accordance with ANSI Z89.1.
+Workers shall not place reliance on the dielectric capabilities of such helmets.

+- 3.3.5 The employer shall provide employees protection against the effects of noise exposure when sound levels exceed an 8-hour, time-weighted average (TWA) of 85 decibels (dB).
+Hearing protection provided by the employer shall be worn when it is not practical to decrease or isolate noise levels that exceed acceptable standards.
+The employer shall provide employees protection against the effects of noise exposure when sound levels exceed an 8-hour, time-weighted average (TWA) of 85 decibels (dB). - 3.3.6 Eye protection shall comply with ANSI Z87.1 and shall be worn when Arborists engaged in arboricultural operations shall wear eye protection that conforms to ANSI Z87.1. - 3.3.7 Clothing and footwear appropriate to the known worksitework site hazards shall be approved by the employer and worn by the employee. - 3.3.8 Cut-resistant leg protection that meets or exceeds ASTM F1414 and ASTM F1897 shall be worn while operating a chain saw during ground operations.
+Cut-resistant leg protection shall be maintained in accordance with manufacturers' recommendations. - 3.3.9 Face protection shall comply withconform to applicable federal regulations as well as withand ANSI Z87.1. - 3.3.10\Respiratory protection shall comply with conform to applicable federal regulations and with ANSI Z88.2.

-3.4 Job Briefing and Work Site Setup
+3.4 Job Briefing and Worksite Work Site Setup

-3.4.1 The employer shall provide the qualified arborist in charge of performing a job briefing with available information on the known hazards pertaining to each job.
+3.4.1 A The employer shall provide the qualified arborist in charge of performing a job briefing with available information on the known hazards pertaining to each job.